getredash/redash-toolbelt/redash_toolbelt/docs/redash-migrate/README.md

 ## FAQ

+### Who should use redash-migrate?

+Customers of Hosted Redash moving their accounts to Open Source (OSS) Redash.
+Also, anyone needing to move from one instance to another who does not have access to the origin and destination databases (this is rare).
+### Who _shouldn't_ use redash-migrate?

+Don't use redash-migrate to move between major versions of Redash.
+Because redash-migrate uses the REST API to duplicate objects, it depends on the origin and destination instances using the exact same API.
+If you need to move from Redash V8 -> V10, for example, you should upgrade your V8 instance to V10 and then use redash-migrate to move your data.

+You don't need to use redash-migrate if you have access to the origin and destination databases.
+In these cases you can simply dump the origin database and copy it to the destination server.

 ### Is there a video that shows how to run redash-migrate

 Not yet.
 But we're making one.
 It will be linked here as soon as it's ready.